Is there a Fitbit for dogs? Yes, in fact, there are several!

 Owners can see the most active and least active breeds, what’s normal for other dogs of a similar breed and age, geographical insights, and more.

-Link is a canine activity monitor and GPS pet locator that can even help track your missing pet!
+The Link AKC Smart Dog Tracking Collar is a canine activity monitor and GPS pet locator that can even help track your missing pet!
 Link is backed by the American Kennel Club, so you know you’re in good hands.

 Link lets you monitor your pet’s daily activity, allowing you to set up custom activity goals and alerts for when your dog has gotten his steps in for the day!